Corporate Governance Report

 Responsible Management of Opportunities and Risks

 For us, part of good corporate governance is the comprehensive and systematic management of opportunities and risks within corporate management.
-This serves to identify and evaluate such opportunities and risks at an early stage.
+This serves to identify, evaluate and control such opportunities and risks at an early stage.

 Risks in individual company divisions will be identified once per quarter according to prescribed risk areas.
 All potential risks thus recorded are analysed and assessed according to quantitative variables; hereby measures to reduce risks are also taken into account.
 Any risk which threat the continuation of business is reported immediately, also outside of the periodic reporting.